lorinbaum/lorinbaum.github.io/posts/Inbox.md

 building a product means actualizing the spirits, making the product beautiful requires facing and approaching beauty myself.
 Requires negotiating between the spirits and curageously producing something complete. at least the most complete I can manage. the product, in greatness, is not a mere tool. it developed the elegance to reflect the truth in itself. to shine with the greens of growth, potential and mysteriousness, the mischivousness of a great troll, the danger and exhiliaration of its varied use, power and darkness.
 It reflects so stongly, it might just show the way.
 It should not miss but contain challenging sexiness, doors to transformation, destructive determination, exposition, spontaneousness.
 The tool is dead if I talk to it and its reflection does not answer.
 These properties do not lead to a singular product, they are the consequence of a refined product that reflects in truth, which can be the future of many products, though not all.
 The stupidity of some might be so near infinite, their disappearance might be the best thing to happen to them.
-Like projects clinging to past technology, unwilling to die gracefully.
+Like obsolete projects unwilling to die gracefully or products encouraging and exploiting excess.
 The awfully draining, painful, torturous creation of something beautiful looks deep into the creator.
 Any of my tendencies to overplan, to clean obsessively, to autodestruct and turn evil in despair will become concentrated and obvious in the naked product, subject to the open world, inevitably failing due to its inadequacy and stupidity.
 I should not fear destruction, for I can try to fail gracefully.

 The optimized organisms in nature reflect its truths.
 Nature does not leave alone, it knows me.
 The production of highly optimized, open systems that explore more of it, the continuation and expression of the spirits, is what they ask of me.